omnibor/site/content/glossary/artifact.md

 : *An identified artifact can not be modified without also changing its identity.*
 {{% /notification %}}

-GitBOM advocates for using the [gitoid](/glossary/git/#git-object-id-gitoid) of an artifact as its artifact ID.
+OmniBOR advocates for using the [gitoid](/glossary/git/#git-object-id-gitoid) of an artifact as its artifact ID.

 Source code [leaf artifacts](#leaf-artifacts) are typically already being stored in [git](/glossary/git) where they are identified via their [gitoid](/glossary/git/#git-object-id-gitoid).